-For eligible healthcare services provided by an Affiliated Provider, unless you are advised otherwise by Southern Cross and/or your Affiliated Provider, we will pay you 100% of the amount charged up to policy limits.
+For eligible healthcare services provided by an Affiliated Provider, unless you are advised otherwise by Southern Cross and/or your Affiliated Provider, we will pay 100% of the amount charged up to the policy limits.

-We will pay the amount reached under the above calculation less any excess applicable and payable by you.
+We will pay the amount reached under the above calculation.
 You will be responsible for paying the balance.